KoupilovaK/IPM/README.md

 Authors: Koupilova Klara (corresponding author), Koubek Tomas, Kasner Marek, Janovsky Zdenek

+Journal: Perspectives in Plant Ecology, Evolution and Systematics

 Year: to be updated

-Journal: Perspectives in Plant Ecology, Evolution and Systematics
+Volume: to be updated

+Pages: to be updated

 DOI: to be updated